harrydcole2/simon-game-demo/README.md

 - For communication to happen between users, websockets can allot a server for multiple users to communicate with (an upgraded http connection of sorts)
 - ping/pong every once and awhile to see if a connection is still alive
 - in messaging, WebSockets can use connection, message, and close pattern to forward messages appropriately: connection adds to list of connections where messages are forwarded until closed

+4/19/23 Simon React
+- It is important in testing for you to have your node.js for index.js in services running as well as your npm build in the main directory.
+The idea is that 3001 is the app that interfaces with port 3000 for services
+- React changes our code to be handled in three rather than two parts: public, service, and src
+- use npx create-react-app in order to create a template react for you to move code into before copying it back (apparently plays into better feedback as well)
+- The power of react is such that it can use states with set functions (useState()) and effects when things render (useEffect()), allowing an application to be one page
+- Ideally, web programming starts with react rather than being ported from it
+- Kind of a pain in the behind to port over